axhou/axhou.github.io/index.md

 ## Miscellaneous

-During Fall 2024, we are organizing a "BC-Brandeis" student reading seminar on Bernstein-Zelevinsky, i.e., the representation theory of p-adic groups.
+During Fall 2024, we are organizing a "BC-Brandeis" student reading seminar on Bernstein and Zelevinsky's survery paper regarding the representation theory of p-adic groups.
 Here is the schedule for it:
 [Link to schedule](./bzf2024.html).